Health and wellbeing

 • any other health issues you may have had

+If you do not have a Health Passport speak to your Personal Advisor or contact the Duty Service.
 Your personal advisor can help you apply for a Health Cost Certificate (HC1) or a Medical Exemption Certificate if you need one.

 Live It Memberships (Tonic Cards)

-Young people up to the age of 21 years can access a Tonic Card which will get you access to Hull Culture and Leisure facilities like gyms and some classes.
+Young people up to the age of 21 can access a Tonic Card which will get you access to Hull Culture and Leisure facilities like gyms and some classes.

 There are discounts for some activities like ice skating too.
 If you do not have a Tonic Card already get in touch with your personal advisor who will arrange for one to be posted out to you.